Premier League relegation battle: Latest table, remaining games, analysis

 Brentford

 Christian Eriksen’s addition looks like a masterstroke as the Bees gave themselves some much-needed breathing space with their recent win at Norwich City as Ivan Toney and Bryan Mbeumo were back to their best.
-Brentford have a fairly favorable run-in too, as they face Burnley, Watford, Everton and Leeds.
-Three wins from those four will be enough to keep the Premier League debutants in the top-flight for another season.
+Brentford have a fairly favorable run-in too, as they beat Burnley and also face Watford, Everton and Leeds.
+Three wins from those four games will be enough to keep the Premier League debutants in the top-flight for another season.

 Newcastle United